 "Meghan Daum's new book, The Unspeakable, is thrillingly good . .
 Daum's powers as one of the most emotionally exacting, mercilessly candid, deeply funny and intellectually rigorous writers of our time are on glorious display." — Cheryl Strayed in The New York Times Book Review on "The Best Book You Read in 2014."

 "[The Unspeakable] is formidable, lucid and persuasive.
 Daum writes with confidence and an elegant defiance of expectation . . .
 There is no doubt Daum is a brilliant, incisive essayist.
 I would follow her words anywhere." — Roxane Gay, reviewing in The New York Times Book Review

-Read an interview with Meghan from The New Yorker's Page-Turner blog.
+Read an interview with Meghan from The Los Angeles Review of Books.

 "People I know still talk about My Misspent Youth.
 Nobody writing about her generation was more incisive or entertaining than she.
 Now, as incisive and entertaining as ever, and having grown in experience, knowledge, compassion, and eloquence, Daum has clearly reached a peak.
 The honesty with which she explores our current culture as well as her individual conscience make this book as important as it is affecting.
 The Unspeakable is a brave, truth-telling book, a paragon of its genre, and a triumph.”